-Family Medicine will provide students with the opportunity to begin acquiring an understanding of the unique role of the osteopathic family physician and the basic knowledge, skills, and attitudes necessary for a "family doctor" to care for patients of all ages.
-Students will gain the skills, knowledge, and attitudes by engaging in structured learning activities, both outpatient and inpatient.
-These will represent core competencies encompassed by the family physician, which prepare students for a unique role in patient management, problem solving, counseling, and coordination of health care for the individual and for the family unit.
+The Family Medicine clerkship will provide students with the opportunity to begin acquiring an understanding of the unique role of the osteopathic family physician and the basic knowledge, skills, and attitudes necessary for a family physician to care for patients of all ages.
+Students will gain these skills, knowledge, and attitudes by engaging in structured learning activities, both in the outpatient and inpatient setting.
+These will represent core competencies of the family physician, and prepare students for a unique role in patient management, problem solving, counseling, and coordination of health care for the individual and the family unit.